animesh-chakrabarty/OOPs/basics/README.md

 ```

 _IMP: if super() or this() is needed inside a constructor then it must be the first statement in the constructor_

+## final keyword
+- final keyword is a non-access modifier that is used to define entities that cannot be changed or modified.
+1. final variable: variable with final keyword cannot be assigned again.
+It's value should be intialized during declaration.
+2. final method: method with final keyword cannot be overriden by its subclass
+3. final class: class with final keyword can't be extended or inherited from other classes

+## static keyword
+- if we want to access class members without creating an instance of the class, we need to declare the class members static.
+- static variables can be accessed by calling the class name of the class.
+There is no need to create an instance of the class for acccessing the static variables because static variables are the class variables and are shared among all the class instances.
+- Only a single copy of the static variable is created and shared among all the instances of the class.
+- Because it is a class-level variable, memory allocation of such variables only happens once when the class is loaded in the memory.
+- If an object modifies the value of a static variable, the change is reflected across all objects.
+- Static variables can be used in any type of method: static or non-static.
+- Non-static variables cannot be used inside static methods.
+It will throw a compile-time error.